-Bring Me The Horizon – Kool-Aid (Song Review)
+Bring Me The Horizon ‘Kool-Aid’ – A Groundbreaking Return to Metalcore

 Fresh off an electrifying performance at Download 2023 which showcased the band’s evolution as well as the festival’s willingness to gamble on the next generation.
 Bring Me The Horizon has returned with their latest track “Kool-Aid” which will feature on their now-delayed album “Post Human: Nex Gen”.